zainternational/pmsusermanual/docs/operations/housekeeping/room-status.md

 ## Integration with Front Desk

+Housekeeping status (Clean/Dirty/Inspected/Pickup) is informational for housekeeping staff — it does **not** block check-in or new bookings.
+A room does not need to be Vacant Clean to be checked in or reserved; only an active **Out of Order** or **Out of Service** record blocks a room from availability (see [Out of Order](/operations/housekeeping/out-of-order)).

-Room status directly affects check-in availability.
-A room must be **Vacant Clean** (or equivalent ready status) before a guest can be checked in from Front Desk or Reservations.
-After checkout, the room automatically becomes **Vacant Dirty** — housekeeping staff update it to Clean after servicing.
+Checking a guest in automatically sets the room's housekeeping status to **Clean**, regardless of its status beforehand — the system relies on housekeeping/front desk process to ensure the room is actually ready.
+After checkout, the room automatically becomes **Vacant Dirty** — housekeeping staff should update it to Clean after servicing, but this is an operational workflow rather than a system-enforced gate.

 ## See also

-- [Out of Order](/docs/operations/housekeeping/out-of-order) — Mark rooms as OOO/OOS; drives the OOO status shown here.
+- [Out of Order](/operations/housekeeping/out-of-order) — Mark rooms as OOO/OOS; drives the OOO status shown here.
-- [Tasks](/docs/operations/housekeeping/tasks) — Assign cleaning tasks to attendants.
+- [Tasks](/operations/housekeeping/tasks) — Assign cleaning tasks to attendants.
-- [Room Chart](/docs/operations/housekeeping/room-chart) — Visual floor-by-floor status grid.
+- [Room Chart](/operations/housekeeping/room-chart) — Visual floor-by-floor status grid.
-- [Front Desk → Room Plan](/docs/operations/front-desk/room-plan) — Room plan uses housekeeping status for availability.
+- [Front Desk → Room Plan](/operations/front-desk/room-plan) — Room plan uses housekeeping status for availability.
-- [Configuration → Housekeeping Setup](/docs/configuration/housekeeping-setup/overview) — Room status codes, sections, attendants.
+- [Configuration → Housekeeping Setup](/configuration/housekeeping-setup/overview) — Room status codes, sections, attendants.